BRIEF

 microscope slide using capillary "live-blood" from a finger

-not been fixed with alcohol nor has it been stained.
+has not been fixed with alcohol nor has it

-are any merozoites being formed inside of the RBCs, see examples
+being formed inside of the RBCs, see examples bellow:

-the methodology used to fix and stain the slides, and the type of
+depending on the methodology used to fix and stain the slides, and

-stain used, we can identify plasmodiums or other types of blood
+the type of stain used, we can identify plasmodiums or other types

 Some micrographs were captured with a simple microscope digital